Arthur Nelson*—TERC Founder

 Janice Jackson is a nationally recognized expert on leadership and organizational change in public schools and districts, equity strategies, teaching and learning, teachers' and principals' professional identity, and reflective judgment of principals and teachers.
 She was a Senior Associate at the National Equity Project and former Executive Director of the Stanford Center for Opportunity Policy in Education.
 She has worked in several academic positions, including Lecturer on Education at the Harvard Graduate School of Education; Senior Associate on the Wallace funded Executive Leadership Program for Educators; faculty member in the Leadership for Change Program in the Carroll School of Management at Boston College; and assistant professor at Boston College in the Lynch School of Education with a joint appoint in the Department of Teacher Board Education, Special Education, Curriculum & Instruction and the Department of Educational Administration and Higher Education.
 Dr. Jackson entered higher education after serving as the Deputy Superintendent for the Boston Public Schools.
 During the first term of the Clinton Administration she served as Deputy Assistant Secretary for Elementary and Secondary Education for the U. S. Department of Education.

 Ms. Maitin is on the Board of Directors of the New England Corporate Counsel Association, Inc. and served as its President from 2000-2002.
-Ms. Maitin is also on the Board of Directors of the Wellesley Historical Society, Inc. Ms. Maitin also serves as the Clerk or Assistant Clerk of several nonprofit organizations, including the 128 Business Council, TERC, and the Charles River Museum of Industry and Innovation, Inc. and is a member of NAIOP, New England Women in Real Estate, the American Bar Association, the Massachusetts Bar Association and Association of Corporate Counsel.
+She is also on the Board of Directors of the Wellesley Historical Society, Inc. and is a member of the Wellesley Historic District Commission, an alternate member of the Wellesley Historical Commission, and a member of the Wellesley Community Preservation Committee.
+Ms. Maitin serves as the Clerk of several nonprofit organizations, including the 128 Business Council, TERC, and the Charles River Museum of Industry and Innovation, Inc. and is a member of CREW Boston, the American Bar Association, the Massachusetts Bar Association and Association of Corporate Counsel.

 Diane L. Souvaine